IvanDamNation/django_study_fifth/README.md

 Features:
 1) News search/filter
+2) Pagination
-2) Add, edit and delete news in client
+3) Add, edit and delete news in client
-3) Reworked some previous parts
+4) Reworked some previous parts

 Made for fourth practice exercise in chapter "Django and backend" for SkillFactory